 Many countries offer socialized healthcare.
 Some people call them "free" healthcare or government healthcare.
 It is not really free but it is usually paid by the payroll deductions and goods and services taxes (VAT, GST, etc.)

 Depending upon the country you will be living, this may vary.
 Some countries allow only the citizens of their country to participate in socialized healthcare.
 However, many countries allow all residents to participate as long as they are paying through payroll deductions and/or taxes.
 In a few countries, even though there is no payroll deduction or special tax, everyone is paying for that through higher income taxes.

 The problem with socialized healthcare is that many of the government facilities may be poorly run, with not adequate equipment or doctors and nurses.
-In some countries, such healthcare quality is so bad that most people with even reasonable means would not want to use it, and there is no question of expats even thinking of using them.
+In some countries, such healthcare quality is so bad that most people, even with reasonable means, would not want to use it and there is no question of expats even thinking of using them.

 Even in the countries where socialized healthcare is good, there are often delays for appointments and surgeries, which may sometimes be months or even years.

 Therefore, a lot of US expats who live in such country still prefer to purchase expatriate health insurance anyway to allow them the freedom of choosing healthcare facilities, quality and prompt attention.